HomeHEALTHHow to Select...

 Walk down any oral‑care aisle and you’ll see it: dozens of toothpaste tubes promising whiter teeth, fresher breath, stronger enamel, fewer cavities, and a dazzling smile worthy of a toothpaste commercial.
 It’s no wonder choosing the “best” toothpaste can feel overwhelming.

-The truth is, the right toothpaste isn’t about the flashiest packaging—it’s about matching your specific needs with the right ingredients.
+The truth is, the best toothpaste isn’t about the flashiest packaging—it’s about matching your specific needs with the right ingredients.
 Here’s how to do that with confidence.

 Start With the Non‑Negotiable: Fluoride